Blue Peter: 1970–1999

 First logo from 1979 to 1985.

 The first colour edition of Blue Peter aired on 14 September 1970, and the last black and white edition on 24 June 1974.
 Despite some editions being in black and white during this period, most editions did use colour film inserts.
 A regular feature of the 1970s were the Special Assignments, which were essentially reports on interesting topics, filmed on location.
 Singleton took this role, and in effect became the programme's "roving reporter".
 Blue Peter also offered breaking news on occasion, such as the 1971 eruption of Mount Etna.
 In May 1976, presenter Lesley Judd interviewed Otto Frank, father of Anne Frank, after he had agreed to bring his daughter's diaries to Britain.
 From 1971 the summer expedition from the previous year was edited into special programmes broadcast under the title Blue Peter Flies The World, televised during the summer break when the team were recording the latest expedition.
 The first was shown in July 1971 and featured the expedition to Jamaica.

 In 1974, the Blue Peter Garden was officially opened in a green space outside the Television Centre restaurant block.
 By this time, Blue Peter had become an established children's programme, with regular features which have since become traditions.
 In 1978, the show celebrated its twentieth anniversary with a nationwide balloon launch from five regional cities during a special edition of the programme when Christopher Trace, Leila Williams, Valerie Singleton and Peter Purves returned.
 John Noakes contributed a message pre-recorded on film.
 At this time, Trace introduced the Blue Peter Outstanding Endeavour Award.

 In 1979, its theme music was updated by Mike Oldfield, and at the end of the decade a new presenting team was brought in, consisting of Simon Groom, Tina Heath and Christopher Wenner.
 They were overshadowed by the success of the previous two decades, and failed to make as much of an impact.
 Heath decided to leave after a year when she discovered she was pregnant, but agreed to have a live scan of her baby, something which had never been done on television before.
 Blue Peter was praised for this by the National Childbirth Trust who told the BBC that in 'five minutes, Blue Peter had done more to educate children about birth than they'd achieved in ten years of sending out leaflets'.
 The production team decided not to renew Wenner's contract, resulting in him leaving along with Heath on 23 June 1980.

-Second logo used from 1985 to 1999.
-This is also the first time that they used the iconic ship imagery.